-The departments are encouraged to arrange consultation session with all the primary actors e.g. academia, private sectors, UN agencies, PERI, think tanks, to seek their inputs on project portfolios and their outcomes based on hard evidence and data analysis considering the guidelines principle highlighted above.
-Each Department has been provided financial flexibility to hire expert resources on project development.
+The departments are encouraged to arrange consultative sessions with all the primary actors e.g. academia, private sectors, UN agencies, PERI, think tanks, to seek their inputs on project portfolio and their outcomes based on hard evidence and data analysis considering the guidelines principle highlighted above.
+Each Department has been provided financial flexibility to hire experts / human resource on project development.
 Departments are also strongly encouraged to involve officers from field formations / Bureau of Statistics (BOS) / research institutes to come up with baseline data and real challenges on ground to make it more effective and impactful.
+The Urban Unit may also be consulted for any spatial data required in formulation of ADP 2020-21.